On the normal trace space of extended divergence-measure fields: Image of the normal trace

 To establish Theorem \ref{thm:intro_surjective} from the introduction, it remains to extend this operator from $\text{\AE}_0(\partial U)$ to the completion $\text{\AE}(\partial U)$ by means of a non-linear density argument.

-\begin{thm} Let $U \subset \mathbb R^n$ be an open set that is locally rectifiably convex in the sense of Definition~\ref{defn:domain_lrc}, and let $\Lambda \subset U$ satisfy the conclusion of Lemma~\ref{lem:concentration_set}.
+\begin{thm} Let $U \subset \mathbb R^n$ be an open set that is locally uniformly quasiconvex in the sense of Definition~\ref{defn:domain_lrc}, and let $\Lambda \subset U$ satisfy the conclusion of Lemma~\ref{lem:concentration_set}.
 Then there exists a (not necessarily linear) mapping

 which is a left-inverse of the normal trace in that

 and is bounded in that

 where $C = C(n,\eps_U,\delta_U,\sep_{\gamma}(\Lambda,U),\dist(\Lambda,\partial U))$.
 Furthermore, each $\mathrm E_U(m)$ is divergence-free in $U \setminus \Lambda$. \end{thm}